 Hair Growth Cycle Stages

-The three phases of hair growth are:
+The three phases of hair growth1 are:

-• Anagen phase: the period of active hair growth
+- Anagen phase: the period of active hair growth

-• Catagen phase: the period when the growth slows down and stops (also the shortest)
+- Catagen phase: the period when the growth slows down and stops (also the shortest)

-• Telogen phase: the resting phase, which ends with hair shedding
+- Telogen phase: the resting phase, which ends with hair shedding

-A normal healthy hair cycle has 90 to 95 percent of the hair in the anagen phase at any given time, while the remainder is in the telogen phase.
+A normal healthy hair cycle2 has 90 to 95 percent of the hair in the anagen phase at any given time, while the remainder is in the telogen phase.
 At the end of the telogen phase (around 3 months), you lose about 100 to 150 hairs each day.

-Hair cycles are especially sensitive to changes in hormones, nutrients, drugs, and stressors.
+Hair cycles3 are especially sensitive to changes in hormones, nutrients, drugs, and stressors.
 So it's the increases in hormones—especially estrogen levels—that changes your hair cycle during pregnancy.
 You can thank a longer period in the anagen (growth) phase for that gorgeous, thick pregnancy hair.

 But what happens after your baby is born?
 Hormones start to shift back to pre-pregnancy levels, and so does your hair cycle.
-As the hair cycle resumes and reaches the telogen stage, you begin shedding all that extra hair you hung onto during pregnancy.
+As the hair cycle resumes and reaches the telogen stage4, you begin shedding all that extra hair you hung onto during pregnancy.
 The result?
 You feel like half the hair on your head is falling out.

 Luckily, the hair will regrow.
 The bad news is that it takes time to grow out, so you may have tiny baby hairs flying around your hairline that stick out in a thousand different ways.
 Frustrating?
 Yes.
 But it's also temporary.